olafk/translation-helper-web/README.md

 Clone this repository into a Liferay Workspace (tested with DXP 7.2 SP1) and build it.

 When deployed to your running server, the default configuration makes the translations available to signed-in Administrators.
-You can change the configuration in Control Panel / Configuration / System Settings / Third Party / Translation Helper.
+You can change the configuration in Control Panel / Configuration / System Settings / Localization / Translation Helper.

 ## how does it look like?